-The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically.
+The system of internal control is a significant part of the Authority's governance framework and is designed to manage risk to a reasonable level.
+It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only supply reasonable and not absolute assurance of effectiveness.
+The Authority's system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks occurring and the impact should they happen, and to manage them efficiently, effectively and economically.